Foundation Inspection

 The Problem:

-A horizontal crack is a disconnection of the foundation.
+A horizontal crack is a disconnection of the foundation if it goes all the way through (most do).
 The house is no longer anchored to the earth through the foundation.
-The house is now predisposed to further damage by a seismic event.
+The house is now predisposed to further damage in a seismic event.
 It is a structural issue.

 This photo illustrates that the crack may diverge from the horizontal line of the rusting rebar, though caused by the rusting rebar.